Skip to main content

 TITLE PAGE (Page 1)

 A separate title page should be submitted.
-The title page should contain the title, list of authors, their affiliations, full postal address and their ORCID details.
-The title of the article should be in Times New Roman fonts of size 14, sentence-case (first letter of first word and any proper nouns should be in capital).
+Mentionthe article type as ORIGINAL RESEARCH ARTICLE on the top right corner.
+The title page should contain the title of the research article, list of authors, their affiliations, full postal address and their Open Researcher and Contributor ID (ORCID) details.
+The title of the article should be in Times New Roman fonts of size 14pt, title-cased (the first letter of each word in the title should be capitalized except for certain small words like “a,” “the,” “and”, “of”.
+Eg. Reinforcing Pepper (Capsicum annuum) Growth by Gypsum and Salicylic Acid Under Salinity Stress: an in vitro Analysis.
 Non-English words like in vitro, and Latin (scientific) names of plants and animals should be in italics.

-Please include ORCID IDs of all authors.
-All authors are required to sign up for ORCID and submit these to the journal at the time of submission of the manuscript.
-More information on ORCID is available at https://orcid.org/ Once submitted, thenames, order of authorship and their affiliations cannot be changed, deleted or added.
-Therefore, please make appropriate decisions prior tothe submissionof themanuscript.
+All authors are required to sign up for ORCID and submit their ORCID iDs to the journal at the time of manuscript submission.
+More information on ORCID is available at https://orcid.org/.
+Include ORCID details on the title page.

 ABSTRACT (Page 2)

-Abstract should be written in the format below under the followingfivesub-headings
+Abstract should be written in the format below under the followingthree sub-headings.
+Authors are requested to follow the given format for abstracts strictly.

 Purpose: